arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 A series of _Hello World_ examples will be used to ensure the Portenta Hat Carrier is correctly operating with the paired Portenta X8.
 These examples, using Linux commands, Python® scripts, and the Arduino IDE, aim to trigger the user-programmable LED connected to GPIO3 leveraging different methods and platforms.

 We will begin with a _Hello World_ example using Linux commands.
-The user programmable LED can be controlled using commands within the Portenta X8's shell.
-Learn how to connect with Portenta X8 shell [here](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#first-use-of-your-portenta-x8).
+The user-programmable LED can be controlled using commands within the Portenta X8's shell.
+Learn how to connect with the Portenta X8 shell [here](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#first-use-of-your-portenta-x8).

-The following commands will help you set and control the GPIO3, which connects to the user programmable LED.
+The following commands will help you set and control the GPIO3, which connects to the user-programmable LED.

 Let us begin with the commands to access the Portenta X8's shell: